Flagship SystemResearch PrototypeActiveSimulation Infrastructure

 01

-Boundary scenarios are specified using structured configuration: environment type, agent setup, adversarial conditions, tool availability, and constraint landscape.
+Environments are generated from WorldSpecs — structured specifications covering environment type, agent setup, adversarial conditions, tool availability, and constraint landscape.

 02

-Every agent action during a scenario rollout is logged at the action level.
-Traces include decision context, tool calls, intermediate artifacts, and state transitions.
+Agents execute as rollout jobs, with every action logged at the action level into the Trace Lake — decision context, tool calls, intermediate artifacts, and state transitions.

 03